Venues of the 2010 Summer Youth Olympics: Youth Olympic Village

 The Youth Olympic Village (YOV) of the Games housed over 5,000 athletes and team officials from 10 to 28 August 2010.
 Located in Nanyang Technological University (NTU), it was divided into two zones: the Residential Zone and the Village Square.
 The Residential Zone consisted of NTU's ten Halls of Residence, namely Halls 3 and 8 to 16.
 While two of the halls (Halls 3 and 16) were recently completed, most were existing halls with students who were forced to move out temporarily to make way for the event.
-The Village Square covered the entirety of the existing National Institute of Education campus and included the Event Information Centre, the Culture and Education Programme Plaza (with World Culture Village booths, evening festivals, the Olympic gallery, art installations, the health zone, the career corridor, etc), the main dining hall and retail outlets.
+The Village Square included the World Culture Village, which itself held performances, educational programmes, retail outlets, currency exchangers, and a post office.
+It was made to serve as a congregating area for the athletes.

 The YOV served as accommodation and a preparation point for the Games, and it also hosted specially designed cultural and educational activities for the athletes.
 On 7 June 2010, it was announced that Parliamentary Secretary and SYOGOC advisor Teo Ser Luck, former national sprinter Canagasabai Kunalan and former national swimmer Joscelin Yeo were appointed as the Village Mayor and Deputy Village Mayors respectively.

 The International Olympic Committee (IOC) specified that all members of a National Olympic Committee team delegation had to stay overnight within the Youth Olympic Village for the duration of the Games, regardless of their competition schedules, "and shall participate in both sports competitions and in the culture and education programmes."
 IOC president Jacques Rogge stressed the need for athletes to enjoy their time at the Games and that "there should not be a gravity that you have at the traditional Games[sic] that's for later."
 The senior Olympic Games in contrast allow athletes and teams to leave the Games once their competition schedule has ended.